miracl/amcl/readme.md

 [![Build Status](https://travis-ci.org/miracl/amcl.svg?branch=master)](https://travis-ci.org/miracl/amcl)

+IMPORTANT NOTICE.
+Further active development of this library will now take place at https://github.com/miracl/core.
+It is not intended to add any new features to this version, although it will continue to be maintained for bug fixes.

 AMCL is a multi-lingual Cryptographic library that supports elliptic curve cryptography, pairing-friendly curve cryptography, RSA, AES symmetric encryption and hash functions.
 All code is entirely in the supported high-